Zone Troopers

-Zone Troopers is a 1985 American science fiction film directed by Danny Bilson and starring Tim Thomerson.
+Zone Troopers is a 1985 American World War II science fiction film directed by Danny Bilson and starring Tim Thomerson.
 It was filmed in Italy by Empire Pictures with Charles Band as executive producer.
 The original music score was composed by Richard Band.

 Premise

 Set in Italy in World War II, four members of an American military patrol, led by their grizzled sergeant (Tim Thomerson), are lost behind enemy lines.
 They discover an alien spaceship that has crash-landed in the woods, along with its crew.
 The alien pilot is dead, and one of the aliens has been captured by the Nazis, hampering efforts of the aliens to return home.
-A larger Nazi unit, with scientific and medical personnel, also investigates the crash, seeking to capture the alien's technology and use it to win the war.
+A larger Nazi unit, with scientific and medical personnel, also investigates the crash, seeking to capture the aliens' technology and use it to win the war.
 However, the aliens side with the Americans after the Nazis' actions against their crewmember.

 Availability

 The film was released on videocassette by Lightning Video in 1986.
 In 2005 Metro-Goldwyn-Mayer issued a widescreen print of the film, which was shown on Showtime, fueling speculation that a DVD release may be possible in the near future.

 The film was released on a manufactured-on-demand DVD-R by MGM as part of their Limited Edition Series on December 6, 2011.

 The film was released on Region A Blu-ray on July 28, 2015 by Kino Lorber.
 It features a commentary track by Danny Bilson and Paul De Meo, an interview with Tim Thomerson, and the film's original trailer.